Flaky Buttermilk Biscuits From Scratch

-Who can resist a crispy-on-the-outside, tender-in-the-middle, mile-high flaky buttermilk biscuit?
-It’s the perfect comfort food!
+These ultra flaky homemade buttermilk biscuits are the perfect comfort food!
+Who can resist a crispy-on-the-outside, tender-in-the-middle, mile-high flaky buttermilk biscuits?
 Here’s how to make them.
 It’s not hard, just a few simple tricks!
 Keep reading!

 Charlotte, my 6 year old, has spent her entire summer reading voraciously.
 Sometimes she will have her nose in a book and I’ll say something like, “Charlotte, come help me fold laundry,” or even something less demanding like, “Charlotte, what do you want for breakfast?”
 And I get NO response.
 NOTHING.
 No glance, no “mm-hmm,” no “just a minute.”
 It’s like I don’t even exist.